Torah scroll: Production

 Written entirely in Biblical Hebrew, a Torah scroll contains 304,805 letters, all of which must be duplicated precisely by a trained scribe, or sofer, an effort which may take as long as approximately one and a half years.
 An error during transcription may render the Torah scroll pasul ("invalid").

+Parchment and ink

-According to the Talmud, all scrolls must also be written on gevil parchment that is treated with salt, flour and m'afatsim (a residue of wasp enzyme and tree bark) in order to be valid.
+According to the Talmud, all scrolls must be written on gevil parchment that is treated with salt, flour and m'afatsim (a residue of wasp enzyme and tree bark) in order to be valid.
 Scrolls not processed in this way are considered invalid.

 There are only two types of kosher parchment allowed for a Torah scroll: gevil and klaf.

 The ink used is subject to specific rules.
+The ink needs to adhere to a surface that flexes and bends as the scroll is rolled and unrolled, so special inks were developed.
+Even so, ink slowly flakes off with time and use; if ink from too many letters wears away, a Torah scroll is rendered pasul ("invalid") and can no longer be used.

+Scribal work

 After the preparation of the parchment sheet, the scribe must mark out the parchment using the sargel ("ruler") ensuring the guidelines are straight.
 Only the top guide is done and the letters suspended from it.
 Most modern Torah scrolls are written with forty-two lines of text per column (Yemenite Jews use fifty-one).
 Very strict rules about the position and appearance of the Hebrew alphabet are observed.
 Any of several Hebrew scripts may be used, most of which are fairly ornate and exacting.
 The fidelity of the Hebrew text of the Tanakh, and the Torah in particular, is considered paramount, down to the last letter: translations or transcriptions are frowned upon for formal service use, and transcribing is done with painstaking care.

 Some errors are inevitable in the course of production.
 If the error involves a word other than the names of God the mistaken letter may be obliterated from the scroll by scraping the letter off the scroll with a sharp object.
 If the name of God is written in error, the entire page must be cut from the scroll and a new page added, and the page written anew from the beginning.
 The new page is sewn into the scroll to maintain continuity of the document.
 The old page is treated with appropriate respect, and is buried with respect rather than being otherwise destroyed or discarded.

 The completion of the Torah scroll is a cause for great celebration, and honoured guests of the individual who commissioned the Torah are invited to a celebration wherein each of the honored guests is given the opportunity to write one of the final letters.
 It is a great honour to be chosen for this.